elisilk/four-card-feature-section/README.md

 ### What I learned

 I can't take credit for this solution, as I just followed along with Kevin Powell's [YouTube video](https://youtu.be/JFbxl_VmIx0?si=xBqWtxCKLFNJ768b) that talked aloud as he developed his solution to the challenge.
-But even though it was his solution, th overall thinking and organization were definitely things I learned.
+But even though it was his solution, the overall thinking and organization were definitely things I learned.

+After doing a few challenges on my own, I came back and revisited this one and made some significant changes based on my own preferences.
+And I tried to better match the design, whereas Kevin was okay having it be in the right ballpark.

 I loved the way Kevin set up his CSS custom variables, primarily in the _root_ but also some within some specific selectors.
-Here is the _root_ setup:
+Here is my updated _root_ setup:

 ```css
 :root {